cupnoodle/fluffyes/32-upload-image.md

 urlRequest.httpMethod = "POST"

-// Set Content-Type Header to multipart/form-data, this is equivalent to submitting form data with file upload in a web browser urlRequest.setValue("multipart/form-data; boundary=\(boundary)", forHTTPHeaderField: "Content-Type")
+// Set Content-Type Header to multipart/form-data, this is equivalent to submitting form data with file upload in a web browser
+// And the boundary is also set here urlRequest.setValue("multipart/form-data; boundary=\(boundary)", forHTTPHeaderField: "Content-Type")

 var data = Data()